Record Level Log¶

 In this case, we will select Errors and Warnings as our log type.

 Stop Logging After … Records with Errors – allows you to limit excessive logging by setting a cap on the maximum number of errors to be logged.
 The logging stops after the cap has been reached.

 Executing The Task¶

-1. After configuring settings for Log object, click on Start Dataflow icon from the toolbar at the top.
+1. After configuring settings for the Log object, click on the Start Dataflow icon from the toolbar located at the top of the window.
 A Job Progress window will open at this instant and will show you the trace of the job.